jirivorel/Eudiplozoon-nipponicum-transcriptome-secretome/README.md

 **Email:** [vorel@mail.muni.cz](mailto:vorel@mail.muni.cz)

 ## Licence
 Free.
-Use it for your research, share it with your colleagues and enjoy it without limitations.
-But cite the key publication.
+Use it for your research, share it with your colleagues and enjoy it without limitations ;-) But cite the key publication.